 So when I started, I decided to try a method I saw that used aloe vera gel and coconut milk.

 For the first week and a half I washed my hair every second day with this mixture.
 It did NOT agree with my hair!
 My roots and scalp were a hot mess and almost…. sludgey.
 It was true dirty hippy city.
-GROSS!
+It was equal parts GROSS and FUCK NO.

 Finally I couldn’t take it anymore and switched to a baking soda and water mixture, followed by an apple cider vinegar and water mixture that I saw on Mind Body Green.
 The instructions can be found here.